 Ethel Rogers (f, 30+)

 While she is technically employed as a cook, like her husband, Ethel is expected to go beyond the scope of her position.
-Ethel is described as frail, nervous and overwhelmed.
+Ethel is frail, nervous and overwhelmed.
 Trapped beneath the thumb of her demanding husband, she is unhappy and lost.

 THE SECRETARY